Publikace

 Autoři:

 Ing.
 Jan Šleichrt, Ph.D.; Ing.
 Jan Falta; Ing.
 Jaromír Kylar; Ing.
 Vojtěch Kotek; Ing.
-Václav Rada; Ing.
+Václav Rada; doc.
+Ing.
 Tomáš Fíla, Ph.D.

 Publikováno: